isaiah1112/iblox/README.md

 ## Installation

-Currently there is not an installation script.
-The most straightforward way to get infoblox.py working is to:
+The most straightforward way to get the infoblox module working for you is:

+> pip install infoblox

+or

+> python setup.py

-  - ensure that **requests** and **json** modules are installed,
+This will ensure that all the requirements are met.

-  - copy, move or link the file *infoblox.py*, located in the repository root directory, to your project directory

-*I am working on getting the infoblox module into PyPi so hopefully these steps will soon go away*

 ## Contributing